 Cover All Windows with Heavy Fabric or Energy Efficient Curtains – Keep the existing cool air in and the hot air and sunlight out by covering the windows.

-Relocate Your Chinchilla to a Cooler Area of the House – If you have a basement that is significantly cooler that the room your chin’s cage is in, it might be worth it to temporarily relocate them in their cage or a playpen until the AC issue is resolve.
+Relocate Your Chinchilla to a Cooler Area of the House – If you have a basement that is significantly cooler than the room your chin’s cage is in, it might be worth it to temporarily relocate them in their cage or a playpen until the AC issue is resolved.
 Make sure you’re monitoring your pet if you’re moving them to an environment that isn’t chin-proofed.

 Chinchilla Heat Stroke Symptoms